Standard-to-Dialect Transfer Trends Differ across Text and Speech: A Case Study on Intent and Topic Classification in German Dialects: Limitations

 \section{Limitations}

-Our experiments involve a limited set of languages, dialects, and tasks, as very few datasets exist that are parallel in a standard language and a related dialect, as well as available in both the written and spoken form.
-We hope our work encourages others to release more such datasets.
+\paragraph{Language varieties} Our experiments involve a limited set of languages, dialects, and tasks, as these experiments require datasets that \textit{(i)}~have evaluation data that are parallel in a standard language and a related non-standard dialect, \textit{(ii)}~have parallel written and spoken evaluation data, \textit{(iii)}~have parallel written and spoken training data, and \textit{(iv)}~are labelled for a content classification task.
+To the best of our knowledge, we create the first dataset that fulfills all four conditions, and use all available datasets that fulfill conditions \textit{i, ii}, and \textit{iv}.
+We hope our work encourages others to release more such datasets in additional languages.

-For the cascaded setup, we only evaluate models trained on gold-standard text data rather than on ASR transcriptions.
+\paragraph{Cascaded setup} For the cascaded setup, we focus on models trained on gold-standard text data rather than on ASR transcriptions.
 This implementation matches that of prior work \cite[e.g.,][]{wang-etal-2023-whislu, lee-etal-2024-speech-massive}.
 We do this in order to keep computation feasible while being able to compare a large amount of ASR models, as we only need to train 12~models this way (four text models on three random seeds each), instead of training 108 models (nine ASR models $\times$ four text models $\times$ three seeds).
-However, already training on the transcribed data might make the cascaded setups stronger \cite{lee-etal-2018-spoken, phung-etal-2024-ar-nlu}, at least in the in-language (German) evaluations.
+To mitigate this limitation, we additionally train a subset of the possible cascaded configurations on automatically transcribed training data (three ASR models, two text models, three seeds).
+While the exact results differ from the systems trained on gold-standard text data (some of the cascaded systems trained on ASR data are stronger, but others weaker, than the cascaded systems trained on gold text), the transfer trends are the same when comparing the cascaded systems to the text-only and speech-only systems~(\S\ref{sec:appendix-cascaded-additional}).

+\paragraph{Models} We use encoder models because of their well-suitedness for classification tasks and to have more control over their task-specific training data~(\S\ref{sec:models}).
+While follow-up work on instruction-tuned text/audio LLMs would be interesting, we intentionally do not include them in our experiments.
+We cannot directly compare the performance of instruction-tuned text vs.\ audio LLMs -- unlike our experiments here where we control the fine-tuning data, we would not know if the differences in the model results are due to differences in the internal representations or due to differences in possible classification-related instruction-tuning data.

+We use models that we deem representative of typical text- or speech-based encoders.
+However, not all models use the same kinds of input representations.
+E.g., a recently released speech model, OpusLM \cite{tian-etal-2025-opuslm}, uses audio tokens rather than continuous representations, and pixel-based models \cite{rust-etal-2023-language, munoz-ortiz-etal-2025-evaluating} use continuous input representations for text.
+We also do not use any multimodal models that are trained to minimize representation differences between parallel text and speech input (e.g., \citealp{duquenne-etal-2023-sonar}).

+The pre-training datasets of the speech models are unfortunately not openly accessible, but the metadata indicate no dialectal training data.
+The poor performance of all ASR-capable speech models on Bavarian ASR (Table~\ref{tab:asr} and \S\ref{sec:appendix-asr-examples}) indicates that it is unlikely these models were exposed to much Bavarian data, despite performing quite strongly on Bavarian in the speech-only setup.